JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 “What do you care?
 What does any man care?
 Oh! if she had only thought of the men as I think, she might have been living now!”

-“She always thought kindly of ME, poor soul,” I said; “and, to the best of my ability, I always tried to act kindly by HER.”
+“She always thought kindly of _Me_, poor soul,” I said; “and, to the best of my ability, I always tried to act kindly by _Her_.”

 I spoke those words in as comforting a manner as I could.
 The truth is, I hadn’t the heart to irritate the girl by another of my smart replies.